w1ne/modelika-webpage/_pages/about.md

 The main page cover image is vector based on Conrad Roset Art of the Muse.

-Fatale is designed, developed, and maintained by Andrew Sharp.
+Fatale is designed, developed, and maintained by Andrew S.